 Derek R. Peterson is Ali Mazrui Collegiate Professor in the History Department and the Department of Afro-American and African Studies at the University of Michigan.
 He was formerly Director of the African Studies Centre and Fellow of Selwyn College at Cambridge University.
 His scholarly work is about the intellectual and cultural history of eastern Africa.
 Peterson is a Fellow of the British Academy; in 2017 he was awarded a MacArthur Fellowship.

 For several years Peterson has worked with colleagues to digitise a very large collection of photographic negatives held by the Uganda Broadcasting Corporation in Kampala.
-That preservation work has led to an exhibition entitled ‘The Unseen Archive of Idi Amin: Photographs from the Uganda Broadcasting Corporation’, curated by Peterson with Nelson Abiti, Richard Vokes, and Edgar Taylor.
-The exhibition–which opened at the Uganda Museum in Kampala in May 2019–consisted of 150 images, displayed together with a selection of sound and film material.
-In 2020 the exhibition traveled to regional venues in Soroti and Arua.
-Further information on the exhibition can be found elsewhere on this site.
+That preservation work has created the foundation for two museum exhibitions.
+The first, entitled ‘The Unseen Archive of Idi Amin: Photographs from the Uganda Broadcasting Corporation’, was curated by Peterson with Nelson Abiti, Richard Vokes, and Edgar Taylor.
+It opened at the Uganda Museum in Kampala in May 2019; and in 2020 the exhibition traveled to regional venues in Soroti and Arua.
+The second exhibition, titled Uganda at 60: An Exhibition of National History, was opened by Yoweri Museveni, President of the Republic of Uganda, at the Uganda Museum in October 2022.
+It featured an assortment of photographs and archival documents that together illuminated the vexing logic of Uganda’s independence.
+Further information on these exhibitions can be found elsewhere on this site.

 Peterson is a winner of the Philip Leverhulme Prize in Modern History (given by the Leverhulme Trust to U.K.-based scholars under 35 years old) and has held fellowships from the American Council of Learned Societies and from the Guggenheim Foundation.
 He has been a Visiting Fellow of the Kellogg Institute at the University of Notre Dame; a Visiting Fellow of the Re:Work Institute at Humboldt University in Berlin; and a Research Associate at the Department of History and Archaeology, University of Nairobi; the Department of History, University of Dar es Salaam; and the Makerere Institute of Social Research at Makerere University.
 He is currently a research associate of the School of Social Sciences, Makerere University.